-Our Agda solution uses a library (Allais et al., 2018) that provides us with a universe of well scoped-and-typed syntax with binding in which to encode our languages.
+Our Agda solution uses a library (Allais et al., 2018) that provides us with a universe of well scoped-and-typed syntaxes with binding in which to encode our languages.
 The definition of STLC takes 10 LOC while that of STLC extended with disjoint sums takes 15 LOC.
-We add 9 LOC (resp.
-15 LOC) of Agda's pattern synonyms and display pragmas to make the user experience nicer.
 From these definitions we get renaming, substitution as well as (among other things) identity and fusion lemmas.
+Previous projects like GMeta (Lee et al., 2012) expected users to define their own inductive types and then deploy isomorphisms to embed them into the universe the generic programs are defined over; we instead expect users to use the universe directly.
+Agda supports pattern synonyms thus allowing us to hide the encoding.
+The following example defines a pattern synonym for a λ -abstraction constructor.
+Agda de-sugars the synonyms we write and re-sugars the ones it prints in goal buffers.